Annalena Baerbock: Chancellor candidate: 2021

-Foreign minister: 2021–present
+Foreign minister: 2021–2025

+Before the 2021 election, Wolfgang Streeck wrote that Baerbock harboured strong Atlanticist and pro-NATO views and would follow a foreign policy aligned with that of U.S. President Joe Biden.

-Following the 2021 election, the Greens agreed to enter government with the FDP and the Social Democrats, as part of a traffic light coalition led by Olaf Scholz.
+Following the 2021 German federal election, the Greens agreed to enter government with the FDP and the Social Democrats, as part of a traffic light coalition led by Olaf Scholz.
 Baerbock was named Foreign Minister and took office on 8 December 2021, the first woman ever to hold the role.

 Baerbock visited Warsaw in December 2021 to meet with the Polish Foreign Minister Zbigniew Rau.
 They discussed Poland's dispute with the EU over the rule of law and the superiority of European Union law.
-Baerbock backed Poland's efforts to stop the flow of migrants seeking entry from Belarus.
-She rejected the idea of paying World War II reparations to Poland.
-Germany still asserts that Poland waived all reparation rights under the 1953 agreement and that the dispute is settled.
-Poland rejects this view, stating that the Polish government was then under the sway of the Soviet Union and that its 1953 refusal is non-binding.
+Baerbock backed Poland's efforts to stop the flow of migrants seeking entry in EU territories from Belarus.
+She rejected the notion of Germany paying further World War II reparations to Poland.
+Germany asserts that Poland renounced all reparation rights under a 1953 agreement and that the dispute is settled.
+Poland rejects this view, stating that the Polish government was then under the sway of the Soviet Union and that its 1953 agreement is non-binding, somewhat similar to the manner in which German reunification was predicated upon Germany's renouncing explicitly any possible claims to the former eastern territories of Germany including East Prussia, most of Silesia, as well as the eastern parts of Brandenburg and Pomerania in the Two Plus Four Agreement.

-Baerbock harbors strong Atlanticist views and is assumed to follow a foreign policy in coherent with the one pursued by the US President Joe Biden.

 On 23 December 2021, Baerbock warned that Afghanistan is "heading into the worst humanitarian catastrophe of our time", with major economic sectors collapsing and more than 24 million people in need of humanitarian assistance.
 She said, "We cannot allow hundreds of thousands of children to die because we don't want to take action."
 She also promised to speed up the evacuation of more than 15,000 vulnerable Afghans, including staff who worked for Germany and their family members.

 When Germany held the rotating presidency of the Group of Seven (G7) in 2022, Baerbock chaired the meetings of G7 Ministers of Foreign Affairs.